Sampling random graphs with specified degree sequences: Results

+We apply the four tests to each network in our corpus using a window size equal to the sampling gap of the network.
+As before, we measure a test’s accuracy by performing a KS test, with $\alpha = 0.05$, and record whether the proportion of networks for which the KS test is statistically significant is within the critical threshold or not.
+To measure a test’s efficiency, we record the number of steps in the Markov chain (averaged over 200 independent MCMC runs) before each test detects convergence.

+Fig.~\ref{ComparisonOtherDiagnostics} shows the rate of early convergence (inversely proportional to accuracy) and the average double-edge swaps $\bar{s}$ applied before convergence is detected (inversely proportional to efficiency) across all networks in the corpus, in all eight graph spaces.
+In terms of accuracy (Fig.~\ref{ComparisonOtherDiagnostics}a), the DFGLS test performs well along with the Geweke diagnostic: both tests have rates of early convergence less than the critical bounds across all spaces.
+In contrast, the Gelman-Rubin diagnostic exhibits a rate of early convergence greater than or equal to the critical threshold in two of the eight graph spaces (stub-labeled simple and vertex-labeled multigraph spaces), indicating that in these spaces, it detects convergence before the MCMC has entered its stationary distribution.
+The Raftery-Lewis diagnostic performs poorly in general ($>90\%$ rate of early convergence).

+In terms of efficiency (Fig.~\ref{ComparisonOtherDiagnostics}b), the Geweke test is substantially less efficient than the other tests.
+In fact, in the vertex-labeled multigraph and loopy multigraph spaces, the Geweke test uses on average more than twice as many swaps than the DFGLS test to detect convergence.

-Across both experiments, our assortativity-based test exhibits high accuracy and efficiency, while other techniques tend to perform either slightly or dramatically worse on one or both dimensions.
-Of the three, the Geweke diagnostic performs most similarly, exhibiting equivalent accuracy, but can also be substantially less efficient (Fig.~\ref{ComparisonOtherDiagnostics}b).
-An interesting direction of future work would be to understand why, and whether a more efficient test than ours can be constructed.
-Finally, we find that repeating these experiments on the other graph spaces yields similar results.
+Across both experiments, the DFGLS test exhibits high accuracy and high efficiency, while other techniques tend to perform either slightly or dramatically worse on one or both dimensions.
+Of the three, the Geweke diagnostic performs most similarly, exhibiting equivalent accuracy, but with far less efficiency (Fig.~\ref{ComparisonOtherDiagnostics}b).
+The DFGLS test, as described above, is an efficient and practical solution to the problem of detecting convergence, yet is is possible other methods may perform well if optimal parameters for the respective algorithm are identified.
+This is an interesting direction for future work.